-Since 2007 private mortgage insurance (commonly referred to as “MI”) has been tax deductible; and Congress recently extended the deduction through the 2016 tax year.
-(Congress has not yet made a decision on whether MI tax deductibility will continue for 2017.)
+Since 2007 private mortgage insurance (commonly referred to as “MI”) has been tax deductible; and Congress recently extended the deduction through the 2017 tax year.

 HOW DOES MI TAX DEDUCTIBILITY WORK?

 If you itemize your tax deductions and have paid or accrued MI premiums on a mortgage contract written after January 1, 2007, you are eligible to deduct your premiums on your federal income taxes, subject to certain income restrictions.